 Professor Sue Beeton PhD, foundation chair of the College of Eminent Professors at William Angliss Institute, has been awarded a Lifetime Achievement Award at the 50th Conference of Travel and Tourism Research Association (TTRA) International recently held at Grand Hyatt Melbourne.

 Sydney campus hosts immersive cooking program for teachers

-William Angliss Institute recently partnered with the NSW Department of Education and leading chef Alessandro Pavoni (Ormeggio at the Spit) to provide a rewarding week of training to teachers from New South Wales (NSW).
+William Angliss Institute recently partnered with the NSW Department of Education and award-winning chef Alessandro Pavoni from Ormeggio at the Spit to provide a rewarding week of training to teachers from New South Wales (NSW).